ben-rogerson/twin.macro/docs/customizing-config.md

 ## Plugins

-You can use most Tailwind plugins with twin, like [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms).
+You can use all Tailwind plugins with twin, some popular ones are [tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) and [@tailwindcss/forms](https://github.com/tailwindlabs/tailwindcss-forms).

 ## Resources